hoan9x/IPC-in-Linux/01_unix_domain_sockets/README.md

-This project demonstrates Inter-Process Communication (IPC) using Unix Domain Sockets.
+This project demonstrates Inter-Process Communication (IPC) using Unix domain sockets.
 It includes two main examples: one for one-to-one communication between a single server and a client, and another for one-to-many communication where a server handles multiple clients concurrently.

 ## Directory structure